9payvn/app-sdk/Readme.md

 ### Functions of 9Pay SDK
 When call some functions, 9pay will check login status of user:

-- Use login for the first time or accessToken expires, 9Pay sdk will direct to login screen.
+- User login for the first time or accessToken expires, 9Pay sdk will direct to login screen.

 After login successfully, then call other functions of the SDK
 #### Open wallet